9619 Lake Shore Boulevard "Breezy Bluff"

 Sublot 5 in the James H. Salisbury Subdivision

-George and Sarah Benedict purchased 4.2 acres on the lake at the northeast corner of Louis Avenue (Lake Shore Boulevard) and Haldeman Avenue (Lake Shore Boulevard) from Mary Bratenahl on June 22, 1871.
+George and Sarah Benedict purchased 4.2 acres on the lake at the northeast corner of Louis Avenue (Lake Shore Boulevard) and Haldeman Avenue (Lake Shore Boulevard) from the estate of Charles Bratenahl on June 5, 1871.

 The Benedicts built a comfortable, unpretentious two-story frame cottage with a pitched roof and wide side porch.
 The modest house served as a summer retreat from their 2824 Euclid Avenue home.
 The Benedicts entertained a great many guests for picnicking and swimming at their Glenville retreat.

 Breezy Bluff passed by inheritance to George and Sarah’s daughters, Mary and Harriette, on October 28, 1905.
 Mary and her husband, William Crowell, continued to occupy it as a summer home.

 The Benedict cottage burned to the ground in 1906 during high winds off the lake.
 Albert Holden woke his daughters to watch the spectacle of the flames rising high in the sky, an event remembered clearly by Emery May Norweb all her life.
 The Crowells did not rebuild.

 Jay and Alice Pickands purchased the property on May 5, 1906, from the Crowells.
 He chose J. Milton Dyer, a man particularly skilled in the design of public and commercial buildings In the Beaux-Arts tradition as the architect for his home.